bmunzenb/download/core/README.md

 fun next(result: Result<ResultData>) : URL?
 ```

-This function takes the Kotlin `Result` of the previous download, and should return a
+This function takes the Kotlin `Result` of the previous download (or `ResultFirst` if it's the first call), and should
-`URL` for the next URL in the queue, or `null` if there are no further URLs.
+return a `URL` for the next URL in the queue, or `null` if there are no further URLs.

 #### Composing queues